Locals Tips Rome: Rome Travel Tips from An Expat and Blogger. A Quick List of the Best Things to Do in in Rome from a Local!

 What Are Your Top Don’t Miss Highlights In Rome?

 The ancient sites such as the Colosseum, Pantheon, Roman Forum, Trevi Fountain or Castel San’Angelo are obvious, and represent a week’s worth of exploring Rome.
+(Ed note: If you’re planning one week in Italy, you can still see many of the highlights with a tight and well-planned itinerary).

 An hour or two from Rome lie the Etruscan treasures — one of the most mysterious and remarkable ancient civilizations — that charm anyone who comes close, but I wouldn’t want spoil the experience by revealing their magic!
 I recommend a visit to the necropolis of Cerveteri.